-This method takes trust; you can't check them or really watch them cooking.
-But I promise that if you follow this method exactly you won't be disappointed.
-I learned it from the old Joy of Cooking, which gives this method its special label: Cockaigne, reserved for only their personal favorite and best recipes.
+So you can't peek, and you have to trust us.
+But I promise that if you follow this method exactly, you won't be disappointed.
+I learned this cooking method from an old edition of Joy of Cooking, which gives this method its special label: Cockaigne, reserved for only their personal favorite and best recipes.

 What You Need

-1 to 4 boneless skinless chicken breasts
+1 to 4 boneless, skinless chicken breasts, of similar size

 Salt and freshly ground black pepper

-10-inch sauté pan with lid
+Wide (10-inch) sauté pan with lid

-2. Lightly salt and pepper the chicken breasts.
+- Season the chicken breasts: Lightly salt and pepper the chicken breasts.

-6. Turn the heat to medium.
+- Cook the chicken breasts for 1 minute without moving: Turn the heat to medium.
 Add the chicken breasts.
 Cook for just about 1 minute to help them get a little golden on one side (you are not actually searing or browning them).

 - Flip the chicken breasts: Then flip each chicken breast over.